These Brussels Sprouts are jam-packed full of flavor with texture to spare

 Instructions

-For the Fish Sauce Vinaigrette
+For the Fish Sauce Vinaigrette:

-For the Roasted Brussels Sprouts
+For the Roasted Brussels Sprouts:

-- Preheat the oven to 425 degrees F (218 C) Line a large baking sheet with parchment paper and reserve to the side.
+- Preheat the oven to 425 degrees F (218 C).
+Line a large baking sheet with parchment paper and reserve to the side.

 - Rinse the Brussels sprouts, ensuring that any residual dirt has been removed, then drain and give them a pat dry with a clean kitchen towel.
 You don’t need to get every single drop of water off, but the sprouts will roast better when they aren’t water-logged.

 - Peel back any outer leaves that are yellow or blemished.
-Then using a paring knife, trim off the bottom stem of the sprouts, then slice each sprout in half lengthwise.
+Then using a paring knife or chef's knife, trim off the bottom stem of the sprouts, then slice each sprout in half lengthwise.
 If your sprouts are especially large, you can slice them again into fourths.
 Some of the leaves will fall off the Brussels sprouts – but don’t discard them.
 They will become extra crispy little bites of texture when roasted and are my favorite pieces.

-- In a large mixing bowl, toss the Brussels sprouts with the avocado oil and sea salt until evenly distributed, then transfer to your parchment-lined baking sheet.
+- In a large mixing bowl, toss the Brussels sprouts with the olive oil and salt until evenly distributed, then transfer to your parchment-lined baking sheet.
 Make sure that your baking sheet is large enough to accommodate the Brussels sprouts without too much crowding as this will help them to brown and crisp better.

-To dress and finish
+To dress and finish:

 - Pour the vinaigrette over the top of the sheet of roasted Brussels sprouts and quickly toss to combine.